 Below are some of the most important benefits of Circle Time:

-VDP lessons are led by the year level psychologist and the form teacher.
+PSHE lessons are led by the form teacher, supervised by the year level psychologist.
 The main objective of this programme is to promote and develop girls’ personal, social and emotional wellbeing, and skills.
 The methodology used in these lessons is “The Circle”; the circle embraces everybody, establishes a sense of belonging and facilitates communication.
 Some of the issues addressed through this programme are: managing emotions; developing friendships, empathy, self-esteem and being assertive; conflict resolution, integration, the safe use of technology and understanding /embracing puberty.

 This programme is developed throughout the Primary Section; each session focuses on a specific theme and is explored and discovered through activities.
 The Grade 4 and 5 VDP programme has a basic structure but it has a high level of flexibility; the direction of lessons is frequently steered by the particular needs and concerns of the group.

-“We love VDP - we get to know and understand ourselves better.”
+“We love PSHE - we get to know and understand ourselves better.”

 “Who is going to teach the knowledge and skills I will need to manage all the ‘first moments’ of my life and to stay healthy and safe?”

-Personal and Social Education (PSE) provides learning experiences in which girls can develop and apply skills, explore personal attitudes and values, and acquire appropriate knowledge and understanding.
-The specific aims of the PSE programme are:
+Personal Social and Health Education (PSHE) provides learning experiences in which girls can develop and apply skills, explore personal attitudes and values, and acquire appropriate knowledge and understanding.
+The specific aims of the PSHE programme are: